sendgrid/sendgrid-nodejs/README.md

 ## Web Options

-sendgrid-nodejs uses the node request modules, you can pass in options to be merged.
+sendgrid-nodejs uses the node request module.
+You can pass in options to be merged.
 This enables you to use your own https.Agent, node-tunnel or the request proxy url.
 Please note that sendgrid requires https.